-The System recorded provisions for income taxes of \$126 million for 2018, \$38 million in 2017 and \$175 million in 2016.
-The System's effective tax rate increased to 2.3% for 2018 from 0.7% for 2017.
+The System recorded provisions for income taxes of \$103 million for 2019, \$126 million in 2018 and \$38 million in 2017.
+The System's effective tax rate decreased to 1.9% for 2019 from 2.3% for 2018.
+The decrease in effective tax rate was primarily attributable to a significant one-time benefit resulting from amendments to prior period tax returns to realize the benefit of certain equipment leasing transactions.

 The provision for income taxes for 2017 reflected the benefit of \$162 million in net deferred tax adjustments resulting from the enactment of federal tax legislation which, among other things, lowered the federal corporate tax rate from 35% to 21% beginning on January 1, 2018.
-In accordance with generally accepted accounting principles in the U.S., the change to the lower corporate tax rate led to a remeasurement of the deferred tax liabilities and deferred tax assets in 2017, the period of enactment.
+In accordance with generally accepted accounting principles in the U.S., the change to the lower corporate tax rate led to a re-measurement of the deferred tax liabilities and deferred tax assets in 2017, the period of enactment.
 Our deferred tax liabilities primarily relate to depreciable assets associated with leases, while our deferred tax assets primarily relate to the allowance for loan losses and employee benefit plans.